|Courtesy of www.Piet-Mondrian.org|

 During the naturalistic phase, the young artist painted a variety of still lifes, a great many landscapes, human figures and single flowers.

-Mondrian's non-figurative paintings - planes of primary colour with black and white - convey what he described as a 'dynamic equilibrium', which he hoped would work on the individual spirit and have wider social implications.
+Mondrian's non-figurative paintings - planes of primary color with black and white - convey what he described as a 'dynamic equilibrium', which he hoped would work on the individual spirit and have wider social implications.

-In the wake of the so-called Dutch luministic painting, as well as the work of Vincent Van Gogh and the Fauves painters, like Henri Matisse, Mondrian begun around 1907 to use colors corresponding more to his inner vision rather than the more immediate appearance of things.
+In the wake of the so-called Dutch luministic painting, as well as the work of Vincent Van Gogh and the Fauves painters, like Henri Matisse, Mondrian began around 1907 to use colors corresponding more to his inner vision rather than the more immediate appearance of things.